PORTUGAL BUCKET LIST

 Transport Milo the bunny safely from UK to Portugal.

-Experience our first Christmas in Portugal with the children.
+Experience a Christmas in Portugal with the children.

 Skiing in the Serra da Estrela mountains at Christmas.

 Buy and plant a lemon tree in my garden.